 Newborns need to be fed often for comfort and security as well as nourishment.
 Although these needs remain the same as they grow bigger, you’ll notice the feeds becoming more spaced out once you get past six weeks.
 Your baby will probably spend less time at the breast as well.
 As his awareness grows, he will become less interested in nuzzling you and more interested in checking out the world around him!

-In those early days, feeling doubtful about your milk supply and whether you enjoy breastfeeding your baby can be stressful, and it’s no surprise that some women prefer the peace of mind bottle-feeding can bring.
-However, if you get the support you need to hang in there until the six-week mark, chances are your confidence will end up sky-high – another great thing about getting past that critical six-week mark.
+In those early days, feeling doubtful about your milk supply and whether you enjoy breastfeeding your baby can be stressful, and it’s no surprise that some women prefer the peace of mind bottle feeding can bring.
+However, if you get the support you need to hang in there until the six week mark, chances are your confidence will end up sky-high.